 Once the camera has been activated, you can then begin validating tickets by hovering the camera over the QR code section of the ticket.

-Scanning the QR code on printed tickets is fairly straightforward, but it is a little trickier if it is presented on a phone screen.
-The best way to get a scan is to ask the ticket holder to enlarge the QR code so that it fills the screen, however, this isn’t usually required.
+Scanning tickets works with both printed or electronic versions.
+The best way to get a scan off a mobile screen is to ask the ticket holder to enlarge the QR code so that it fills the screen, however, this isn’t usually required.

 Once a ticket is scanned successfully the entry will be colour-coded on your screen:

 - Green – Valid and scanned for the first time

 - Orange – Valid but already scanned

 If you scan an order that has one ticket, it will show the ticket in green because it has been scanned and validated.
 Scan it again and it will show orange because it has already been scanned.
 This is to help you identify people who may duplicate tickets or give the same ticket to another person.
 You can click the orange box and it will turn blue, this marks the ticket back as “not scanned”, so next time it is scanned it will be green.